This simple, DIY wood planter box is a perfect project for the DIY beginner and will look so cute on your front porch or in your garden.

 - Side trim: Cut the 1 x 3 boards into 16 pieces at 11 inches each.

 - Cleats (for the bottom): Cut 2 pieces your scrap boards down to about 8 inches long.

 - Bottom: When you get to step 9, cut wood pieces out of 1 x 2 (or scraps) @ 11 inches long, or cut plywood to fit into the planter to make a bottom piece.
 (You’ll see my plywood in the photos below.)

 - Once assembled, cut the 1 x 2 boards per your planter’s side panel angles to make the x’s.
 I used 15º angles and 36º angles on my miter saw to cut my “x” boards.

 How to Build a Planter Box

-2. Take 2 of the 1 x 6 boards @ 17 3/4 inches each and place them next to each other and then use the nail gun/brad nailer to nail the 1 x 3 @11 inches to the top and bottom of the boards.
+Take 2 of the 1 x 6 boards @ 17 3/4 inches each and place them next to each other.

-3. If you want to make sure the panels are extra secure, screw in a screw to the back side of the panels through the 1 x 6 into the 1 x 3, but make sure not to break through the other side!
+If you want to make sure the panels are extra secure, flip it over to the back and screw a screw into the back side of the panels through the 1 x 6 into the 1 x 3, but make sure not to break through the other side!
 I used 1 1/4 inch wood screws.

-4. Use the Kreg Jig to put 2 pocket screw holes in the back side of each panel, underneath the 1 x 3 part.
+Use the Kreg Jig to put 2 pocket screw holes in the back side of each panel, underneath where the 1 x 3’s are located.